-The potential for higher rewards is one of the reasons why betting to win is the route that most punters, especially newbies, go for.
+The potential for higher rewards, in the long run, is one of the reasons why betting to win is what professional bettors are doing.
 After all, most people bet on sports in hopes of making money out of winning bets and getting rich.
 People who are also after making the most money in the shortest time or in as few bets as possible also often bet to win.

 Since bettors who get to win also have a pre-determined amount they are willing to wager, they often find odds and lines that can fit into their "budget" and go for it.

 Those who prefer to bet to win consider the potential profits more than any other factors.

 Betting to risk is a little different as it is focused more on controlling the risk well rather than making sure that every bet is as profitable as it can be.

 Those who do this often describe betting to risk as a better choice for a long-term profit in sports betting.
 What makes betting to risk different is that punters who do so do not wager their money based on the odds given by the bookies - they can bet a bigger amount to make a bigger profit, or they can also bet a smaller amount to make a smaller profit but with lesser risks.

 Take for example an odds for a favorite at -110, and $10 to bet.
 Those who bet to win will have to bet a dollar more at $11 - since those who bet to win always try to handicap the bookies by putting the vig into consideration.

 On the other hand, if a punter bets to risk, they would bet $10 even if the potential profit would only be at $9.09.
 Still, for those who bet to risk, this would mean they lose a dollar less should they lose the bet.